* Dollar uptrend intact as Fed expected to taper in September

 "Our conviction is strong that the dollar will embark on a structural ascent, against a broad range of currencies."

-The dollar index, which measures the value of the greenback versus a basket of six major currencies, fell 0.2 percent at 84.267, having earlier hit 84.588, its strongest since July 2010.
+The dollar index, which measures the value of the greenback versus a basket of six major currencies, fell 0.3 percent to 84.204, having hit 84.588, its strongest since July 2010.

-The index had rallied 1.5 percent on Friday after data showed U.S. employers added 195,000 new jobs to their payrolls in June, while job increases for the previous two months were revised higher.
+The index had rallied 1.5 percent on Friday after data showed U.S. employers added 195,000 jobs to payrolls in June, while job increases for April and May were revised higher.

 German data showed exports in May fell the most since late 2009, suggesting Europe's largest economy is struggling to regain traction, although a rise in imports pointed to robust domestic demand.